Summary of Key ARP ESSER Provisions

 Special Instructions for Schools operating under Federal Accountability Designations

-On March 26, 2021, Pennsylvania received a waiver from the U.S. Education Department, pausing federal school accountability determinations until Fall 2022.
+On March 26, 2021, Pennsylvania received a waiver (PDF) from the U.S. Education Department, pausing federal school accountability determinations until Fall 2022.
 As a result, schools currently designated for comprehensive support and improvement (CSI), targeted support and improvement (TSI), and additional targeted support and improvement (A-TSI) will: (1) maintain these designations through the 2021–2022 school year; and (2) continue to receive appropriate supports and interventions.
-To implement Pennsylvania's waiver, PDE will require LEAs with one or more CSI or A-TSI schools to verify, via the ARP ESSER application, consultation of the Evidence Resource Center in developing the LEA Plan for the Use of ARP ESSER Funds and provide a justification when an intervention that is not supported by tier 1, 2, 3, or 4 evidence is selected.
+To implement Pennsylvania's waiver, PDE will require LEAs with one or more CSI or A-TSI schools to verify, via the ARP ESSER application, consultation of the Evidence Resource Center in developing the LEA Plan for the Use of ARP ESSER Funds and provide a justification when an intervention that is not supported by tier 1, 2, 3, or 4 evidence (YouTube) is selected.

 Allowable Uses Under ARP ESSER